 When it comes to technical things, there is a key difference between MicroaNaut and Spring Framework, Spring which relies exclusively on runtime reflection and proxies, Micronaut uses compile-time data to implement dependency injection.

 This is not a new approach but approaches are taken by tools such as Google's Dagger, which is designed primarily with Android in mind.

 Another interesting thing to know about MicroNaut is that it's created by OCI, the same company that created Grails, a popular web development framework for Groovy developers.

 The current version of MicroNaut is MicroNaut 2.5 which supports Gradle 6.5 and incremental compilation and has better reactive libraries for Microservices.

-If you want to learn MicroNaut in 2022 and need a resource, I also recommend you to check out Learn Micronaut - cloud-native microservices with Java course by Daniel Prinz on Udemy.
+If you want to learn MicroNaut in depth and need a resource, I also recommend you to check out Learn Micronaut - cloud-native microservices with Java course by Daniel Prinz on Udemy.
 This 6.5-hour long course is a great resource to learn MicroNaut from scratch.